SciML/Catalyst.jl/docs/src/model_creation/dsl_advanced.md

 parameters(dimerisation)
 ```
 !!! danger
     Generally, Catalyst and the SciML ecosystem *do not* guarantee that parameter and species order are preserved throughout various operations on a model.
 Writing programs that depend on these orders is *strongly discouraged*.
-There are, however, some legacy packages which still depend on order (one example is provided [here](@ref ref)).
+There are, however, some legacy packages which still depend on order (one example can be found [here](@ref optimization_parameter_fitting_basics)).
 In these situations, this might be useful.
 However, in these cases, it is recommended that the user is extra wary, and also checks the order manually.

 !!! note
     The syntax of the `@species` and `@parameters` options is identical to that used by the `@species` and `@parameters` macros [used in programmatic modelling in Catalyst](@ref programmatic_CRN_construction) (for e.g. designating metadata or initial conditions).
 Hence, if one has learnt how to specify species/parameters using either approach, that knowledge can be transferred to the other one.